briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 *As reviewer 2 says, "More robust justification for imposing a ~90% death rate on each subpopulation every generation" is badly needed!
 This is rather unrealistic, and makes the entire model rather dubious, unless you can show the same effects with a more realistic death rate (say 30%).*

-We have now swept through a number of death rates and showed that indeed as survival rates from dilution increase, cooperators fare worse (as predicted by the reviewer).We have tried to justify our baseline dilution survival rates below.
+We have now swept through a number of death rates and showed that indeed as survival rates from dilution increase, cooperators fare worse (as predicted by the reviewer).We have tried to justify our baseline dilution survival rates in our response below.
 It is worth mentioning that some initial lift in cooperator population is robust to the level of dilution.
 We have added a section to our Supplemental Materials that discuss this parameter in detail.

+\rule{\textwidth}{1pt}

 # Reviewer 1